There are many ways to be on Erraid.

 - Being committed to truth, kindness, love, and growth in these interactions.

 Welcoming guests to share our lifestyle is an important part of life on Erraid.
 The Dutch owners generously wish to share Erraid and its magic with other people.
 We seek to share the inspiration and transformative qualities of this special island.
-It is also true that the community’s income comes mainly from Love in Action, Retreat Week, Long-term Guests and Trial Members.
+It is also true that the community’s income comes from Love in Action, Retreat Week, Long-term Guests and Trial Members.

-Although part of the Findhorn Foundation, the Erraid Community is financially independent.
-Our principal income is from guests and we cover all the day to day running expenses including food, garden supplies, maintenance, animal care, utility bills and small allowances for community members.
+Although a part of the Findhorn Foundation, the Erraid Community is financially independent.
+Our principal income is from guests and we cover all the day to day running expenses, including food, garden supplies, maintenance, animal care, utility bills and small allowances for community members.
 Large capital expenditures, such as the refurbishment of the roofs, are the responsibility of the Dutch owners.

 The Erraid Community is a group of people dedicated to creating new and healthier ways of living lightly on the earth and with each other.
 Many of us have chosen to leave the ‘rat race’ for a simpler lifestyle, but Erraid is not an escape from the ‘outside world.’
 We often find that dynamics in the ‘outside world’ are reflected within the community, and we try to recognise them, accept them, and work with them lovingly and creatively.

 Erraid is unique.
 Its purpose, location and guiding principles will appeal greatly to some people, and not to others.
 We invite you to consider whether Erraid’s particular qualities inspire and call you.
-If they do, we look forward to getting to know you!
+If they do, we look forward to meeting you.

 Please follow this link for more details of membership.